Michaelleojacob/moviefight/README.md

 https://michaelleojacob.github.io/moviefight/

+## How to use:

+- Click the search bar and type in a movie.
+- Repeat for the second search bar

 ## About:

 - A user can search for two movies and the website will compare properties from those two movies and select a winner between the two selected movies per category.
+- Mobile friendly

 ## built with: